troglobit/mg/README.md

 This project maintains a set of patches on top of OpenBSD Mg, one of which is a GNU configure script to simplify building on multiple UNIX systems, as well as cross compilation to different targets.
+However, the project is not self hosting, you also need to download and install [libite][] (-lite), v1.6.0 or later.
+It provides some API's otherwise only available on OpenBSD.

-After having checked out the source, or unpacked a release tarball, you simply have to
+Having installed [libite][], checked out the Mg source from GitHub, or unpacked a release tarball, you simply have to:

     ./configure --disable-all --enable-size-optimizations
     make